web3-storage/web3.storage/packages/db/README.md

 ### `Pin`

-A CID for content that is pinned in IPFS.
+Information for piece of content pinned in IPFS - it's pinning status and location.

 ### `PinLocation`